relix42/ai-cli/GROOVEFORGE.md

 - When adding tests, first examine existing tests to understand and conform to established conventions.
 - Pay close attention to the mocks at the top of existing test files; they reveal critical dependencies and how they are managed in a test environment.

-## Git Repo
+## GrooveForge Repository

-The main branch for this project is called "main"
+The main branch for GrooveForge is called "main".
+This is an independent AI CLI focused on privacy, local control, and multi-provider support.

 ## JavaScript/TypeScript